 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the City are described in Note 1 to the financial statements.
-The City approved an out of state travel policy during 2009.
-The City also revised its cell phone and investment policies during 2009.
+No new accounting policies were adopted and the application of existing policies was not changed during 2010.
 We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.